hyperstack-org/hyperstack/docs/hyper-model/README.md

 Hyperstack integrates with React \(through Components\) to deliver your Model data to the client without you having to create extra APIs or specialized controllers.
 The key idea of React is that when state \(or params\) change, the portions of the display effected by this data will be updated.

-Hyperstack automatically creates React state objects that will be updated as server side data is loaded or changes.
+On the client each database record being used by the client is represented as an observable store **([see the chapter on HyperState for details](hyper-state/README.md))** which will mutate as server side data is loaded or changes.
 When these states change the associated parts of the display will be updated.

-A brief overview of how this works will help you understand the how Hypeloop gets the job done.
+A brief overview of how this works will help you understand the how HyperStack gets the job done.

 #### Rendering Cycle

 On the UI you will be reading models in order to display data.

-If during the rendering of the display the Model data is not yet loaded, placeholder values \(the default values from the `columns_hash`\) will be returned by Hyperstack.
+If during the rendering of the display the Model data is not yet loaded, placeholder values \(the default values from the database schema\) will be returned by Hyperstack.

 Hyperstack then keeps track of where these placeholders \(or `DummyValue`s\) are displayed, and when they do get loaded, those parts of the display will re-render.